build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 Let's assume that English is not your first language, and you would like to translate the YouTube transcript to Spanish.
 To achieve this, we can utilize a pretrained machine learning model specifically designed for translation.
 Translation involves converting a sequence of text from one language to another.
 It is a task that can be formulated as a sequence-to-sequence problem.
 By leveraging a pretrained sequence-to-sequence translation model, we can effectively translate the YouTube transcript from English to Spanish.

-You can try different pretrained translation models by updating the *model_checkpoint* variable.
  Hugging Face offers a wide range of over [2,500 translation models](https://huggingface.co/models?pipeline_tag=translation&sort=trending) to choose from.
 These models cover various languages.
+You can try different pretrained translation models by updating the `model_checkpoint` variable in the code below.

 Copy and run the code below.
 It may take a few minutes to complete, depending on the length of a transcript.